-Our network architecture is similar to the DeepLabV3+ version used in [13], with two notable changes.
-First, instead of the ResNet-101 backbone, we use MobileNetV2 [10] as our backbone.
+Our network architecture is similar to the DeepLabV3+ version used in [14], with two notable changes.
+First, instead of the ResNet-101 backbone, we use MobileNetV2 [11] as our backbone.
 This is a network designed to run on mobile devices, so it runs faster then ResNet-101 on the same hardware.
 Second, we modified the first layer of MobileNetV2 to a 4-channel input while retaining the pretrained weights via the method used in the timm Python package.
-The RGB channels initializes to their respective pretrained weights, while the depth channel initializes to the R channel weights.
+The RGB channels initialize to their respective pretrained weights, while the depth channel initializes to the R channel weights.
+This was done in order to initialize the depth channel with pretrained weights instead of random.
 All weights in all other layers initialize to the pretrained MobileNetV2 weights, as they are unaffected by the change.